ky1ejs/osx-box-bootstrap/v2-setup/README.md

   * double check the "Once installed:" section of "OS X Install guide (common) section"
     * in some cases OS X version update might turn off e.g. Remote Login!
   * install the VMware Tools
+  * check and wait if Spotlight is indexing
   * Save it as an environment specific "base box"
   * Continue with Provisioning